 B. Parking meters shall be placed on the curb immediately adjacent to each designated parking space.

-C. Parking meters shall be capable of being operated, either automatically or mechanically, upon the deposit therein of a twenty-five cent coin, ten-cent coin, five-cent coin or one penny coin of United States currency as provided in this ordinance.
+C. Parking meters shall be capable of being operated, either automatically or mechanically, upon the payment of the posted fee as required, by the parking meter immediately adjacent to the parking space.

-D. Each parking meter shall be designed, constructed, installed and set so that an appropriate signal will indicate expiration of the lawful parking meter period which was registered by the deposit of one or more coins as provided herein.
+D. Each parking meter shall be designed, constructed, installed and set so that an appropriate signal will indicate expiration of the lawful parking meter period.

-E. During the lawful parking meter period registered by the deposit of a coin or coins and prior to the expiration of the lawful parking meter period, the meter shall indicate the interval of time which remains of such period.
+E. During the lawful parking meter period registered by the payment of the posted fee and prior to the expiration of the lawful parking meter period, the meter shall indicate the interval of time which remains of such period.

-F. Each parking meter shall bear a legend indicating the days and hours when the requirement to deposit coins shall apply, the value of the coins to be deposited and the limited period of time for which parking is lawfully permitted in the parking meter zone in which such meter is located.(*)
+F. Each parking meter shall bear a legend indicating the days and hours when payment is required, the available methods of payment, and the limited period of time for which parking is lawfully permitted in the parking meter zone in which such meter is located.(*)

 12-9-3 PARKING METER SPACES.